Comrade90199/roxx/README.md

-we the people of india having solomonly resoilve the constitue into sovergen
+we the people of india having solomonly resoilve the constitue into <br>sovergen, socialist ,democratic